-Happy Chanukah to all our fellow latke lovers here in Westchester!
-Festivities come early this year, with the first night of Chanukah arriving at sundown this Sunday, December 2.
+Happy Hanukkah to all our fellow latke lovers here in Westchester!
+Festivities come early this year, with the first night of Hanukkah arriving at sundown this Sunday, December 22.
 To celebrate, Westchester is gearing up for a week-plus of fun ways to mark the festival of lights!

-If music is more your thing, Chabad of Bedford is bringing in the big guns: the Maccabeats will be performing at the Chappaqua Performing Arts Center.
-Yeshiva University’s renowned a cappella group blends traditional holiday songs with hot new beats and a few more modern parodies that — dare we pun it — are absolute fire at Chanukah.
-Tickets are available for $18 per child and $36 per adult. ($72 for front section VIP seats.)
+If you love kickin' it to rockin' rabbinical verse, Temple Shaaray Tefila in Bedford is bringing in the big guns: The Maccabeats will be performing live at 4 p.m. ahead of the temple's Night of Light celebration at 5.
+Yeshiva University’s renowned a cappella group blends traditional holiday songs with hot new beats and a few more modern parodies that — dare we pun it — are absolute fire at Hanukkah.
+Tickets for the concert are available for $18 per person or $54 per family.

-Located in Croton-on-Hudson, Temple Israel of Northern Westchester has put together a whole slew of activities to have to celebrating Chanukah in style, not matter which days you’re free.
-The youngest celebrants (age 5 and under, or so) can look forward to a morning of fun, food, and candle lighting on Sunday, December 2.
-Wednesday see’s a special event and dinner just for the temples middle-grades students, while Thursday marks the temple’s participation in The Fifth Night of Hanukkah Project, a movement encouraging acts of giving and charity during the holiday.
+Located in Croton-on-Hudson, Temple Israel of Northern Westchester has put together a whole slew of activities to have to celebrating Hanukkah in style, not matter which days you’re free.
+Join the temple for the first ever Village of Croton Hanukkah Celebration and Tree Lighting at Vasallo Park on December 5, spotlighting the TINR choir.
+Enjoy some latkes and make your own applesauce on December 11.
+The youngest celebrants (age 5 and under, or so) can look forward to a morning of fun, food, and candle lighting on Sunday, December 15, while older kids (grades 8-12) will have their own party night on Wednesday the 18th.